ncchubb/TVP/README.txt

 # in further analysis in R as the titles have both regular and regular_txt
 # variables.
 #
-# The rename is useful because it takes variables with inconsistant
+# The rename script is useful because it takes variables with inconsistant
-# naming and renames them so they are more easily accessible.
+# variable naming and renames them so they are more easily accessible and
+# homogenous in the dataset.
+#
 # For instance:
 #
 # $Interest.in.Firearms